 - Repeat with remaining cherries and cheesecake bite.

 - Refrigerate for at least 30 minutes or until the cheesecake has become solid.

-- Melt wafers according to package directions, add paraffin wax if thinner coating is desired, heating as necessary to melt the wax.
+- Melt wafers according to package directions, add paraffin wax if a thinner coating is desired, heating as necessary to melt the wax.